 Many places located in Northern Spain are highly underrated, and this is the case with Bilbao.

-If you’re looking for a weekend to indulge yourself in food, contemplate beautiful buildings and nature, then Bilbao is a great choice for you.
+If you’re looking for a weekend to indulge yourself in food and contemplate beautiful buildings and nature, then Bilbao is a great choice for you.

 If you’re visiting Bilbao during the summer, discover the beautiful beaches of Las Arenas, Getxo and Plentzia which are relatively close to the city.